by Fazal Amin Shinwari

 Founding Leader PashtunTahafuz Movement (PTM) and member National Assembly, Mohsin Dawar, has parted ways with the Pakistan Democratic Movement (PDM), an alliance of 11 opposition parties.

-According to the details, the Founding Leader of Pashtun Tahafuz Movement (PTM) and member National Assembly, Mohsin Dawar, announced not to attend PDM meetings and gatherings.
+According to the details, the Founding Leader of the Pashtun Tahafuz Movement (PTM) and member National Assembly, Mohsin Dawar, announced not to attend PDM meetings and gatherings.
 In a statement released on Twitter, Mohsin Dawar wrote that after consulting close friends and colleagues, he had decided not to attend the PDM rallies.

 Dawar said, however, that he will continue to support the opposition parties’ demands for strengthening democracy and civilian supremacy in the country.